wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Delicious or all of them.

-See more detailed installation instructions with screenshots here: http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress
+**Please, see more detailed installation instructions with screenshots here: http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress **

 Social Networks Auto Poster (SNAP).